Custom images allow you to create multiple ECS instances with identical OS and environment data.

-Use the mount command to view information on all mounted devices.
-Ensure that the execution results do not contain the information of the data disk partition.Relevant configuration files
+Use the mount command to view the information of all mounted devices.
+Make sure that the execution results do not contain the information of the data disk partition.Relevant configuration files

-||System release version||Modifying /etc/issue* will make the system release version unidentifiable, and cause instance creation failure.|
+||System release version||Modifying /etc/issue* makes the system release version unidentifiable, which can cause instance creation failure.|

-|/etc/shadow||For storing system passwords.||If this file is set to read-only, the password file cannot be edited, and instance creation will fail.|
+|/etc/shadow||System passwords||If this file is set to read-only, the password file cannot be edited, which means instance creation fails.|

-|/etc/selinux/config||For system security policies||Modifying /etc/selinux/config and enabling SELinux will result in start failure.|
+|/etc/selinux/config||System security policies||Modifying /etc/selinux/config and enabling SELinux results in start failure.|